1. High Residual Value

-1) High residual value: Leasing experts agree that the single most important factor in a lease is the vehicle's residual value, which is a prediction of what it will be worth at the end of the lease term.
-This "perceived value of the vehicle" is set either by leasing-information provider ALG Inc., or the bank that is writing the lease contract, says David Cavano, manager of the Automobile Club of Southern California's car-buying service.
+Leasing experts agree that the most important factor in a lease is the vehicle's residual value, which is a prediction of what it will be worth at the end of the lease term.
+This "perceived value of the vehicle" is set either by leasing-information provider ALG Inc. or the bank that is writing the lease contract.
+Often, the residual is discussed as a percentage.